AlexaWu/R-project__Econometrics-Theory-and-Applications/README.md

 - Applied econometric methods involving panel and time series data.
 - Critiqued reported regression results in applied academic papers, and interpret the results to a variety of audiences.

-> This is a Master’s level course in Econometrics.
+> This is a project from Master’s level course in Econometrics.
 Econometrics is applying	statistical tools and techniques to	study	economic issues	and	theory.
 This course will focus on **econometric methods involving panel and time series data**, with applications relevant for both economics and finance.

 ### Mastering ‘Metrics: The Path From Cause To Effect